alecjacobson/convex-optimization-cookbook/README.md

 ### 10.2.
 Variable splitting

-Introduce the vector variables $u$,$v$ so that the element-wise equalities hold:
+Introduce the vector variables $u$, $v$ so that the element-wise equalities hold:

 $$ |Ax - b| = u - v \quad \text{ and } u = max(Ax-b,0) \text{ and } v =
 max(b-Ax,0)$$